Artillex-Studios/Documentation/Writerside/topics/AxGraves-Configuration.md

 * How many graves can a player have at once?
 * If the player hits the limit, the oldest grave will be removed.
-* You can override this by giving players the axgraves.limit.\<amount> permissions
+* You can override this by giving players the axgraves.limit.&lt;amount> permissions

 ### spawn-height-limits